Sebkovacs/Portfolio-next/projects/salamander-bay.md

 company: 'JTA'
 software:  'Vectorworks'
 rendering:
-photography:
+photography: Credit - The Bay Holiday Properties

 thumb: '/1.jpg'
 thumbAlt: 'image alt text.jpg'

 pics: [
-{id: "1", image: '/1.jpg', alt: "New lounge room.
-The existing floor changed heights but was built up to make the entire floor and deck level"}, {id: "2", image: '/2.jpg', alt: "New entry and kitchen view, existing walls around the entery are removed making a spacious open plan"}, {id: "3", image: '/3.jpg', alt: "New kitchen with new island bench, existing walls were removed to open up and connect the kitchen to the dining area"}, {id: "4", image: '/4.jpg', alt: "A new tile deck replaces the existing timber balcony, is made level, and is widend to create a truely spectacular outdoor dining location"}, {id: "5", image: '/5.jpg', alt: "New Master Bedroom, replacing the existing lounge room.
-The existing sliding door is replaced with windows, and no longer has balcony access, and there is walk-in-wardrobe to the left"}, {id: "6", image: '/6.jpg', alt: "New Pool Area, the spa and 'water feature' were romoved and the whole area is now an external area.
-The height levels are vastly improved along with the pool shape and tiling"}, {id: "7", image: '/7.jpg', alt: "New TV lounge on the lower floor replacing the existing spa.
-The stairs are reconfigured, walls opened up and it has made it a much brighter and more functional space"}, {id: "8", image: '/8.jpg', alt: "Looking from the new TV lounge towards the pool.
-The existing glazed wall is replaced with a glazed folding door"}, {id: "9", image: '/9.jpg', alt: "Ensuite Bathroom"}
+{id: "1", image: '/1.jpg', alt: 64 Randall Drive new living layout, caption: "New lounge room.
+The existing floor changed heights but was built up to make the entire floor and deck level"}, {id: "2", image: '/2.jpg', alt: 64 Randall Drive new entry view looking towards the kitchen, caption: "New entry and kitchen view, existing walls around the entry are removed making a spacious open plan"}, {id: "3", image: '/3.jpg', alt: 64 Randall Drive new fully renovate kitchen and open plan through to dining , caption: "New kitchen with new island bench, existing walls were removed to open up and connect the kitchen to the dining area"}, {id: "4", image: '/4.jpg', alt: 64 Randall Drive new tile deck balcony with massive views over the bay , caption: "A new tile deck replaces the existing timber balcony, is made level, and is widened to create a truly spectacular outdoor dining location"}, {id: "5", image: '/5.jpg', alt: 64 Randall Drive master bedroom , caption: "New Master Bedroom, replacing the existing lounge room.
+The existing sliding door is replaced with windows, and no longer has balcony access, and there is walk-in-wardrobe to the left"}, {id: "6", image: '/6.jpg', alt: 64 Randall Drive new pool and timber pool deck , caption: "New Pool Area, the spa and 'water feature' were removed and the whole area is now an external area.
+The height levels are vastly improved along with the pool shape and tiling"}, {id: "7", image: '/7.jpg', alt: 64 Randall Drive new lower level tv lounge room, caption: "New TV lounge on the lower floor replacing the existing spa.
+The stairs are reconfigured, walls opened up and it has made it a much brighter and more functional space"}, {id: "8", image: '/8.jpg', alt: 64 Randall Drive new lower level tv lounge room looking towards the pool area , caption: "Looking from the new TV lounge towards the pool.
+The existing glazed wall is replaced with a glazed folding door"}, {id: "9", image: '/9.jpg', alt: 64 Randall Drive new renovated bathroom , caption: "Ensuite Bathroom"}
 ]

 north: -15